whois-Caleb/11263702_DCIT205/README.md

 -Such inforamtion included details of the various staff members for the faculty page, as well as information on projects being carried out by the department, and upcoming events among others.

--Meeting the required minimum number of ten webpages.

 Attempted Resolution of Challenges Faced: